adriaangraas/fluidized-bed-ct/README.md

 ### Note on runtime performance
 This code runs mostly on the CPU, and some important iterations are done in
 Python: it is not written with performance in mind.
-It can be made perhaps a factor 100 or so more performant, some of which are quite simple.
-Just to keep in mind.
+It can be made perhaps a factor 100 or so more performant with a few adjustments, some of which are quite simple.

 ### Installation instructions
 You need to install ODL, ASTRA Toolbox as well as scipy and numpy.